crossplane/uptest/design/design-doc-uptest-improvements-and-increasing-test-coverage.md

 operations, and other Crossplane components.
 Uptest can simulate the creation, update, import, deletion, and other operations of Crossplane resources.

-The primary goal of Uptest is to facilitate the testing process of Crossplane.
-It integrates seamlessly with Crossplane and provides a testing infrastructure that enables users to create and run test scenarios for validating the reliability, functionality, and performance of Crossplane.
+The primary goal of Uptest is to facilitate the testing process of Crossplane resources.
+It integrates seamlessly with Crossplane and provides a testing infrastructure that enables users to create and run test scenarios for validating the reliability, functionality, and performance of Crossplane resources.

-Uptest first came to the forefront as a tool designed to run e2e tests on GitHub environment.
-Then, various improvements were made in order to run easily in local environments.
+Uptest was developed as a tool designed to run e2e tests in the GitHub Actions environment.
+Then, various improvements were made to ensure it ran in local environments.
 However, the tool was not considered a standalone project in the first place.
-Uptest, which was designed to run tests in more controlled environments (for example, a Kind cluster that was created from scratch) rather than running tests on any arbitrary Kubernetes cluster, has progressed to become a standalone project day by day.
-The main reason for this is that Uptest is now also on the agenda in the context of user integrations.
+Uptest was designed to run tests in more controlled environments (for example, a Kind cluster created from scratch) rather than running tests on any arbitrary Kubernetes cluster, and has evolved to become a standalone project over time.
+Today Uptest is being evaluated as a tool for users to integrate into their Crossplane development pipelines.

 As a result, it is necessary to work on various enhancements for Uptest to continue its development as a more powerful and independent tool.
 In this document, evaluations will be made on the present and future of Uptest and the aspects to be developed.

-In its current form, Uptest offers its users a very large test framework.
-Thanks to this framework, we have the ability to test and validate many different MRs simultaneously and seamlessly.
+In its current form, Uptest offers its users an extensive test framework.
+This framework allows us to test and validate many different MRs simultaneously and seamlessly.

-For Crossplane providers, it is not enough for us to see `Ready: True` in the status of an MR. `Late-initialization` that occurs after the resource is `Ready` or the resource is not stable and is subjected to a continuous update loop are actually situations that do not affect the Ready state of the resource but affect its lifecycle.
+For Crossplane providers, it is not enough to see `Ready: True` in the status of an MR. `Late-initialization` that occurs after the resource is `Ready` or the resource is not stable and is subjected to a continuous update loop, are actually situations that do not affect the `Ready` state of the resource but affect its lifecycle.

-Therefore, to overcome some of the problems hidden behind this `Ready` condition, we use the `UpToDate` condition, which is only used in tests and activated by a specific annotation.
-This condition makes sure that after the resource is `Ready`, the `Late-Initialization` step is done and the resource is not stuck in any update loop.
+To overcome some of the problems hidden behind this `Ready` condition, we use the `UpToDate` condition, which is only used in tests and activated by a specific annotation.
+This condition makes sure that after the resource is `Ready`, the `Late-Initialization` step is done, and the resource is not stuck in any update loop.

 For some MRs, it is vital that their names (or some identifier field values) are randomized.
-If the name of a resource is not unique, this will cause a conflict and the resource cannot be created or an existing resource can be updated.
-There are two main issues for this conflict to occur.
+If the name of a resource is not unique, this will cause a conflict, and the resource cannot be created, or an existing resource could be updated.
+Two main issues need to be addressed to avoid this conflict.
 One is that some resources expect a universally unique name to be identified.
 In other words, we are talking about a name that will be unique on all cloud providers regardless of account or organization.
 The other issue is the need for uniqueness on a smaller scale, that is, within the account or organization used.
 At the end of the day, there is a need to generate random strings for some fields of some resources.
 Currently, there is only support for this in one format and only for some fields.

 Test cases that initially included only the `Apply` and `Delete` steps now also include the `Update` and `Import` steps.
 These new steps are very important in